makter20/Rhythm/READMEa.md

 [I was wondering to know how to make this same game without using glitch.
 I am so interested to enhance my knowledge in this field. ]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[The fucntions list I would add are down below the time ticking clock enhance the background add different audios
+[The fucntions list I would add are down below: the time ticking clock enhance the background add different audios